Scotland was the first country in the world to offer business customers the freedom to choose their retailer.

 If you’re asking yourself “who supplies my water?”, you have a few options:

-If you have received a water bill that you weren’t expecting, you should contact your supplier for help understanding why it has been sent to you.
-They’ll tell you what it covers, and what your payment options are.
-Business water rates will never exceed the default rate set by the Water Commission.
+If you have received a water bill that you weren’t expecting, you should contact your retailer for help understanding why it has been sent to you.
+The retailer should be able to explain why the bill has been sent to you, what it covers, and what your payment options are.

 If you believe you have grounds for complaint against your supplier, click here for information on how to do so.